Stability-AI/stability-blender-addon/Usage.md

 ### Generating from a Render

 To generate from an image rendered in Blender, open the Render Options panel by clicking the arrow next to the title.
 Then, change the Init Source to 'Texture'.
 You can choose any texture in your project as the init image, but for this you'll want to select 'Render Result'.
-Press F12 or Render -> Render Image in the top bar, to render your scene, then press `Dream (Texture)` in the DreamStudio UI.
+Press F12 or Render -> Render Image in the top bar, to render your scene, then press `Dream (Texture)` in the Stability UI.
 You should see your scene processed by Stable Diffusion!

 ![](/content/render_texture_init.png)